lkfink/lkfink.github.io/pages/projects.md

 Conference Program: [![Click here to view the MET conference program](icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/MET17-Konferenzbroschüre.pdf){:target="_blank"}   <br/>

-We have arranged for a special issue with selected presentations from the conference to be published in the [Journal of Eye Movement Research](http://www.eyemovementresearch.com/).
+A special issue with selected presentations from the conference will be published in the [Journal of Eye Movement Research](http://www.eyemovementresearch.com/).
 Submissions are currently being reviewed and will be published on a rolling basis, beginning winter 2018.